AloisSeckar/nuxt-neon/docs/index.md

 features:
   - title: Nuxt Module
-    details: Simple integration to your Nuxt app via Nuxt Module system
+    details: Simple integration to your Nuxt application via the Nuxt Module system
   - title: Secured server-side access
     details: DB connection and queries are handled server-side for maximum security
-  - title: Convenient API for queries
+  - title: Convenient object API for queries
-    details: Instead writing raw SQL queries, use the intuitive API provided by nuxt-neon
+    details: Instead writing raw SQL queries, use the intuitive API provided by this module
 ---